Biratnagar: Tourism

 Biratnagar is a hub for explorers of places in eastern Nepal like Ilam, Taplejung, Sankhuwasabha and Panchthar and other terai districts due to a functioning airport and an important border checkpoint Jogbani in the Araria District of Indian State of Bihar.
 A number of colorful haat bazaars (weekly markets) are held each week in different parts of the town, where farmers from the rural hinterland set up stalls to trade agricultural products, spices and handicrafts.
 There are several gardens, temples and places of religious importance in Biratnagar.
-Gopal garden, located near Hathkhola and Hridreyandra Bal Udhhyan near Thulo Mill are two main gardens.
-Temples have been the jewel of Biratnagar.
-They are decorated in vibrant ways to make them attractive.
-Lot of tourists come from India to purchase Imported Chinese and Western Products.
+Gopal Garden, located near Hathkhola, and Hridreyandra Bal Udhhyan near Thulo Mill, are two main gardens.

 Dharan is 46 km and Itahari is 24 km north of Biratnagar.
 These places are famous for Taltalaiya, Ocean Park, Gokulam Resort, Dantakali Temple, Pindeshwor Temple, Budha Subba Temple and Panch Kanya.
 The hill-station of Bhedetar is a local viewpoint.
 The tea gardens of Ilam are approximately 4 hours' drive away.
 Another place of interest is the hilly district of Dhankuta with its orange orchards.
 The Koshi Tappu Wildlife Reserve, popular with bird-watching enthusiasts, is a 90-minute drive from the city.
 It is home to the endangered wild buffaloes called "Arna" in Nepali.
 The largest rhododendron forests of Tinjure, Milke and Jaljale can be reached in about 3–4 hours.
 Treks with views of Mt.
 Makalu and Kanchenjunga can be started from the small towns of Basantapur or Tumlingtar.